-- Tighten the fuel cap until the audible clicking indicates it is secure.
+• Tighten the fuel cap until the audible clicking indicates it is secure.
 Check fuel hoses, connections, and tanks for leaks or deterioration.
 Wash and clean up any spilled fuel.
 Dispose of clean up rags or sponges on shore.
-Do not store these clean up rags in the boat. - After fueling ventilate all ports, windows, hatches and other closed areas.
+Do not store these items in the boat.

+After fueling, ventilate all ports, windows, hatches and other closed areas.
 Conduct a "sniff test" to make certain all fumes are vacant before using the battery select switch(es).